bob-606/5.easa.fi/README.md

 ## 82. The pressure compensation between wing upper and lower surface results in...
-The pressure compensation between wing upper and lower surface results in...
 - laminar airflow by wing tip vortices.
 - profile drag by wing tip vortices.
 - ***induced drag by wing tip vortices.***